-MISSION: IMPOSSIBLE – GHOST PROTOCOL is nicely zippy addition to this superior action picture franchise.
+MISSION: IMPOSSIBLE – GHOST PROTOCOL is a nicely zippy addition to this superior action picture franchise.

 Jeremy Renner certainly gets stuck into the action “so basically I’m jumping into an oven?!” as a precursor to him potentially taking over the series next time around – or so it’s been rumoured.
 But he also has to be the ‘Mr Sceptical’, the ‘this is never going to work’ to the mission and all its hair-brained components.
 It’s set up as a learning curve I guess, so I’m sure the next time out, the training wheels will be off and he’ll be flying.